Soontao/rn-starter/README.md

 change the name field in `package.json`, `app.json` & `index.js`, and using vscode to replace features will be easier, please do not use symbols in name, for example `-`

-or just use `npm run newName` and input newName, then, related js files will be changed.
+or just use `npm run name` and input newName, then, related js files will be changed.

 ## generate native app projects